colrdavidson/simple_structures/README.md

 [simple_dynarray.h](lists/simple_dynarray.h) makes a decent first pass.
 It's easy to read, but not super useful unless we want to write a lot of them by hand

-And with a little macro magic, we've got something we can use on a real project, [dynarray.h](lists/dynarray.h)
+With a little macro magic, we've got something we can use on a real project, [dynarray.h](lists/dynarray.h)

-### Map and Sets
+### Map and Sets Part 2
-Don't forget, we've got a hashmap to get back to.
+Remember when we made our first maps?
+They were pretty limited, right?
-With our newfound memory growing potential, we can finally make ourselves a map with legs Time to check out [growing_map.h](maps/growing_map.h)
+Now that we can grow, we can finally make ourselves a real [HashMap](maps/growing_map.h)